Spectiv (SIG) Price Reaches $0.0001

-Spectiv (SIG) traded flat against the U.S. dollar during the twenty-four hour period ending at 15:00 PM Eastern on July 21st.
-One Spectiv coin can currently be purchased for $0.0001 or 0.00000000 BTC on cryptocurrency exchanges.
-Spectiv has a market cap of $30,342.61 and $18.00 worth of Spectiv was traded on exchanges in the last day.
-During the last week, Spectiv has traded flat against the U.S. dollar.
+Spectiv (SIG) traded flat against the U.S. dollar during the 1-day period ending at 8:00 AM ET on July 26th.
+One Spectiv coin can currently be purchased for about $0.0001 or 0.00000000 BTC on major exchanges.
+In the last seven days, Spectiv has traded flat against the U.S. dollar.
+Spectiv has a market cap of $30,342.61 and approximately $18.00 worth of Spectiv was traded on exchanges in the last 24 hours.

 - Crypto.com Coin (CRO) traded 5% higher against the dollar and now trades at $0.41 or 0.00001075 BTC.